erpr2001/E-Agency/assignment-4/README.md

 # E-Agency Project Web & Mobile App

 E-Agency is a platform designed for both web and mobile applications.
 It provides a user-friendly interface for agencies and clients to showcase services, manage bookings, and streamline interactions.
-This project is built using modern web and mobile development technologies, including TypeScript, JavaScript, React, Bootstrap, MongoDB, and Nest.js.
+This project is built using modern web and mobile development technologies, including TypeScript, JavaScript, React, Tailwind, MongoDB, and Nest.js.

 ## Technologies Used